ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 - `escribe_paso.m` — Prints values at each step of the iteration.

 > Utility scripts `escribe_cabecera.m` and `escribe_paso.m` were provided in coursework and are included here (translated to English) to handle formatted console/file output.

-## What This Demonstrates

-- Modular design of a numerical method in MATLAB.
-- Customizability: Swap in